All Products

 REFRESH EXTERNAL TABLE <table_name>;

-This error occurs when the data read operation exceeds the quota of the Data Transmission Service.
-When StarRocks reads data, it splits the table into multiple shards and distributes them to backend (BE) nodes.
-The BE nodes then read the data concurrently using a thread pool.
-Therefore, the number of slots occupied during the read operation is typically calculated as follows: Max(Number of shards, Number of BEs × Concurrency of the BE thread pool).
+This error occurs when the number of concurrent read slots exceeds the quota of your Data Transmission Service resource group.
+When StarRocks reads data, it splits the table into shards and distributes them to backend (BE) nodes, which read data in parallel.
+The number of occupied slots is approximately Max(Number of shards, Number of BEs × Concurrency of the BE thread pool).

-• Purchase an exclusive resource group for Data Transmission Service that supports high concurrency.
-For more information, see Purchase and use an exclusive resource group for Data Transmission Service.
+• Purchase an exclusive resource group for Data Transmission Service that supports higher concurrency.
+See Purchase and use an exclusive resource group for Data Transmission Service.

-• Configure the ScanParams parameter to adjust the number of shards.
-If you use the row_offset sharding policy, you must also increase the value of the odps.split.row.count parameter.
+• Reduce the number of shards by adjusting ScanParams.
+If you use the row_offset sharding policy, increase the value of odps.split.row.count to merge smaller shards.

-• Modify the number of threads in the StarRocks BE thread pool by changing the scanner_thread_pool_queue_size and scanner_thread_pool_thread_num parameters.
-For more information about how to modify these parameters, see What is StarRocks?.
+• Modify the number of threads in the StarRocks BE thread pool by changing scanner_thread_pool_thread_num or scanner_thread_pool_queue_size.
+See StarRocks configuration.

 Appendix: Data type mappings